shockin779/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is designed to be a reactive library for JS.
+It allows us to update (or rerender) our display based on state changing.
+This in turn allows us to build web applications that does not need to reach out to the server for all of the style and display components, only the data.
+This allows us to load all of our application into browser memory and then when a user clicks, immediately return our display, and only request the data from the server.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+    It means that we think in terms of state management and how we build components, or reusable pieces of code, in order to create a web application

-- [ ] Describe state.
+- [x] Describe state.

+    State allows us to manage and keep track of what our application is doing, and what data is in it.

-- [ ] Describe props.
+- [x] Describe props.

+    Props is an object that we create using html like attributes.
+When we specify these, it bundles them into one object that by convention is called props, but can be called anything we want it to be called.
+This then allows us to pass data from parent components to child components.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects allows us to run callback functions based on when something we are looking at changes.
+This can be state, everytime, the first time, etc.

 ## Project Set Up